Mauritius… That’s the freakishly expensive honeymoon island… right?

-There’s tourism in Mauritius, sure, but it’s land shaped for people with much higher-brow structures than the smelly backpacker clan.
+There’s tourism in Mauritius, sure, but considering the country can be quite expensive, it’s land shaped for people with much higher-brow structures than the smelly backpacker clan.
 Places the backpack-slinging dirtbag dare not tread.
 Places with impeccable hygiene standards.

 That changes aspects of this backpacking travel guide for Mauritius: you’re looking at unchartered territory… just maybe not in the Kyrgyzstan sense.
 But that also makes this guide kinda novel!

 This is ‘The Broke Backpacker’ after all so we’ll be talking about backpacking Mauritius on a budget and everything that entails.
 Because that’s the other thing about Mauritius…

 It’s stacked in every sense of the word!
 Mauritius is like a fun-sized candy bar except someone overloaded it with so much nougat and cashews that you’re still finding that deliciousness wedged between your teeth long after you finished your milk!
 A teeny-tiny island tapestry weaved by strands of local goodness, vibrant nature, and rockin’ munchies.

 A verdant garden of paradise floating in the middle of the Indian Ocean.
 It sounds almost biblical…